taylanoaydin/aks_art/README.md

 # aks_art

 This repository contains the code (both for the AKS algorithm implementation and art generation) that I developed for a research project years ago.
-One of the resulting generated artpieces that captured primality patterns in natural numbers have been used as a cover of MAA Focus magazine, for their <a href="http://digitaleditions.walsworthprintgroup.com/publication/?i=711461">2021 June-July issue</a> seen below.
+One of the resulting generated artpieces that captured primality patterns in natural numbers has been used as a cover of MAA Focus magazine, for their <a href="http://digitaleditions.walsworthprintgroup.com/publication/?i=711461">2021 June-July issue</a> seen below.

 <p align="center">